in4lio/yupp/README.md

 expressions can execute Python, `($import ...)` can execute imported Python files, and `.yuconfig` files are Python scripts. `yupp` is not a sandbox.

-The [migration guide](doc/yueval-migration.md) covers Python 3 project updates, cache regeneration, evaluator scope and conditional changes, the optional dynamic-scope warning, and the full compatibility table.
+The [migration guide][evaluator migration guide] covers Python 3 project updates, cache regeneration, evaluator scope and conditional changes, the optional dynamic-scope warning, and the full compatibility table.

 ## Development